-Footnote references should be given using a full-title system (explained in more detail below).
+Footnote references should be given using a short-title system (explained in more detail below).
+Each article in the collection should include a comprehensive bibliography for every work cited, provided at the end of the chapter.

 We encourage including an English-language abstract and 5-10 keywords for all articles.
 These abstracts and keywords should be provided on the first page underneath the title and before the start of the essay.